1978 adverts

 Why Apple II is the world's best selling personal computer

-According to The Register, Apple has long since possessed a "reality distortion field", with Steve Jobs being known as "Old Reality Distortion Field, because when he appeared, fac...
+According to The Register, Apple has long since possessed an alternative view of reality, with Steve Jobs being known as "Old Reality Distortion Field, because when he appeared, f...

 PerSci